EvroDeveloper/CustomCampaignTools.SDK/README.md

 ## Important Notes
 When making a campaign that supports CustomCampaignTools, it's important to make sure that most things work without the mod installed.
 If something relies too heavily on the mod (not recommended) you should include a disclaimer for the player in-game.

+## Campaign Options
+Name: What name to show when selecting a campaign
+MainLevels: Which levels are the "Main" campaign levels.
+These levels will have their ammo saved
+ExtraLevels: Any additional levels that are part of your campaign.
+These levels will not have their ammo saved.
+MainMenu: The initial level that will be loaded when selecting a campaign.
+LoadLevel: If you have a custom loading screen, this will be used when loading the campaign, or loading from a ContinueCampaign component.
+RestrictDevTools: Used to restrict dev tools from the player, until unlocked by CampaignUnlocking.
+RestrictAvatars: Used to restrict avatar switching from the player, until unlocked by CampaignUnlocking.
+CampaignAvatar: When RestrictAvatars is enabled, this avatar will be used by default.
+If set to none, you will be restricted to use whatever avatar you were last wearing.
+Kinda broken if you leave this blank.

+## Scripts Usage Info

 ## Ammo Score Display
 Usage Info: Used on a TextMeshPro component, call the SetTargetBarcode method from an UltEvent to setup the correct barcode.
 It will then display the saved ammo high score from that specific level.